 Light Up the Night

-One of the biggest decor trends for summer whether your ceremony or reception is indoors or outdoors is having custom neon signs at your wedding.
-Whether these signs say you and your fiancé’s names, a special slogan, or even your wedding hashtag, putting these signs around your venue gives your party an electric vibe.
+One of the biggest decor trends for summer is custom neon signs.
+Whether the sign says you and your partner's names, a special slogan, or even your wedding hashtag, it gives your party an electric vibe.
 Plus, it’s the kind of decoration you can take from your wedding and display in your home afterward.

 Make a Sweet Escape

-Take in the breeze on this open-air cart.
+Take in the breeze on an open-air cart.
 It's perfect for photo ops and as a unique getaway car!